Toward a Buddhist/Permaculture Ethic for Smallholders and Others

 This sounds Utopian, but in fact his approach has been extensively tested.
 To show what would be examples of intermediate technology, applied to local economies by the local people themselves and not by well-intentioned but locally ignorant strangers, he formed, with other scientists and interested parties, a barely capitalized organization called the Intermediate Technology Development Group (ITDG).

-They still exist, as the nonprofit Practical Action (http://www.practicalaction.org/), thirty years later.
+They still exist, as the nonprofit Practical Action (http://www.practicalaction.org/), almost fifty years later.

 ITDG, with little real cooperation and much disdain from the developed nation-states and megacorporations, has for four decades doggedly kept up its mission of demonstrating the economic and scientific principles of E. F. Schumacher, and carried out numerous local initiatives, always sharing the lessons learned with anyone who seeks them out.